sydlyn/RelationalAlgebraCompiler/README.md

-# RACompiler - *Relational Algebra Compiler*
+# RAC - *Relational Algebra Interpreter*

 ### Overview

-RACompiler is a tool to parse and execute relational algebra queries by translating them into SQL and running against a MySQL database.
+RAC is a tool to parse and execute relational algebra queries by translating them into SQL and running against a MySQL database.

 ### Requirements